radareorg/iaito/README.md

 make run
 ```

-To install the app and the translations in your home:
+To install the app in your home:

 ```sh
 make install